barlowrussell/tomoip/README.md

   > Ross, Malcolm.
 1988. _Proto-Oceanic and the Austronesian languages of western Melanesia_ (Pacific Linguistics: Series C–98).
 Canberra: Research School of Pacific Studies, the Australian National University. http://hdl.handle.net/1885/145428

-If you use material from any of the "Comment" columns, please cite
-- the derived dataset using the DOI of the [particular released version](../../releases/) you were using
+If you use material from any of the "Comment" columns, please cite the derived dataset using the DOI of the [particular released version](../../releases/) you were using.

 ## Description